gs1/EPCIS/JSON/WithSensorData/README.md

 # EPCIS event data with sensorElementList in JSON / JSON-LD format

-This directory has example files in JSON / JSON-LD  (JSON-LD with most of the weirdness hidden in the `@context` header, which will eventually be remotely referenced from gs1.org)
+This directory has example files in JSON / JSON-LD  (JSON-LD with most of the weirdness hidden in the `@context` header, which will eventually be remotely referenced from gs1.org).
-- TODO: These are intended to correspond to the XML examples in the [SensorDataExamples.xml](../../XSD/SensorDataExamples.xml) file, but that file is missing.
+Exmaples 1..11 are intended to correspond to the XML examples in the [SensorDataExamples.xml](../../XML/WithErrorDeclaration/SensorDataExamples.xml), and there are a few more added (examples 12, 13).

 - `SensorDataExample1.jsonld`:
    3 sensor readings of Temperature, Humidity, Speed and Illuminance of a particular SGTIN at different `time`.
 Sensor `deviceID` is a GIAI.
 Includes `deviceMetadata` and `rawData` URLs